 Biking near Sooke

-Then we enjoyed almost five kilometres of cycling through Roche Cove Regional Park, followed by a pretty section with ocean views of the Sooke Basin.
+Then we enjoyed almost 5 km of biking the Galloping Goose trail through Roche Cove Regional Park, followed by a pretty section with ocean views of the Sooke Basin.

-Once we reached Sooke we diverted from the trail and headed for the Sooke Harbour area where we had a B&B reservation for the night – at the cliff-side Richview B&B though I’m not so sure it’s still operating.
+Once we reached Sooke we diverted from the Galloping Goose trail and headed for the Sooke Harbour area where we had a B&B reservation for the night.

 Where to stay in Sooke